mhenriquezschott/ErgoTools/README.md

 6. **Use with Python / Pyomo**
    - Once `glpsol.exe` is in your PATH, Pyomo will be able to locate and use it reliably.

+---
+## License

+This project is licensed under the Apache License, Version 2.0 (Apache-2.0).
+See the `LICENSE` file for details.

+## Third-party notices

+This project may depend on third-party components (e.g., Python, VTK).
+See `THIRD_PARTY_NOTICES.txt`.